AB763 Blackface Amp Model Differences

 2 preamp gain stages, Tremolo, 2x6L6, Head Version of Pro

-The Bandmaster is considered to be the head cab version of the Pro but the Bandmaster has a lower voltage power transformer rated at 320-0-320V AC + solid state rectifier, whereas the above Pro's transformer is rated at 350-0-350V but uses a GZ34 tube rectifier.
-The Bandmaster's solid state rectifier brings the DC voltage up to the Pro's level but offers up less voltage sag than the Pro's tube rectifier.
-The Bandmaster's tone is therefore is a little more tight and punchy with a firmer low end (less tubey) than the Pro.
-The output transformer is rated for a 4 ohm load while the Pro is rated for a single 8 ohm speaker.
-The Bandmaster puts out around 40 watts.
+The Band-Master is considered to be the head cab version of the Pro but the Band-Master has a lower voltage power transformer rated at 320-0-320V AC + solid state rectifier, whereas the above Pro's transformer is rated at 350-0-350V and uses a GZ34 tube rectifier but the resulting rectifier voltage is identical.
+The Band-Master's solid state rectifier offers up a little less voltage sag than the Pro's tube rectifier so its tone is a little more tight and punchy with a firmer low end than the Pro.
+The output transformer is rated for a 4 ohm speaker load while the Pro is rated for a single 8 ohm speaker.
+The matching Band-Master speaker cab had two side-by-side 1x12 eight ohm speakers wired in parallel for a 4 ohm load in a sealed back cabinet.
+The Band-Master puts out around 40 watts.

 2 preamp gain stages, Tremolo, 2x6L6, 4x10 Speakers

 The Concert is another rare AB763 amp which is basically a Super Reverb without the reverb.
 Its four 10 inch speakers make it a big, heavy amp with great bottom end punch--even more than the Super Reverb.
-The major difference between their circuits is the Concert's solid state rectifier that reduces voltage sag and gives the Concert an even tighter bottom end but it does reduce playing dynamics.
+The major difference between their circuits is the Concert's solid state rectifier that reduces voltage sag and gives the Concert an even tighter bottom end but it does slightly reduce playing dynamics.
 Another difference is it does not have a Middle tone control like the Super Reverb.
 The Concert's 2 ohm output transformer supplies the negative feedback circuit with 41% less voltage so it has less negative feedback than the 4 and 8 ohm 6L6 AB763 amps (it would need an 870 / 200 ohm NFB circuit to get the same NFB voltage as the other amps).
-Lower negative feedback leads to earlier dirt and a thicker clean tone.
+Lower negative feedback leads to a thicker clean tone, earlier dirt and a lazier transition to overdrive.
 The Super Reverb, Concert and 68 Custom Deluxe Reverb use .022uF mid caps where all other AB763's use .047uF.

 Tone Stack Mid Caps